 - no late payment, processing, paper bill, credit card or exit fees

 Customers can directly contact Origin Energy to receive this discount.
-Visit Energy Made Easy if you’re not sure if this is the right plan for you.
+Visit Energy Made Easy if you’re not sure this is the right plan.
 Similarly, the Victorian Government’s Victorian Energy Compare helps households choose the right energy plan.³

-Your access to concessions, discounts and subsidies depends on the state or territory you reside in.
-Your eligibility can also depend on your personal circumstances.
-Click on the state or territory below to find out about the available schemes:
+Your access to concessions, discounts and subsidies depend on the state or territory you reside in.
+Your eligibility can also depend on your circumstances.
+Below you will find out about the available schemes by state or territory:

-Eligible South Australians on low or fixed incomes can receive up to $226.67 to cover both electricity and gas payments (including LPG bottled gas).
-To receive the rebate customers must complete the “Application for Household Concessions Form” either online or by post.².
-This is in addition to the below concessions and schemes:
+Eligible South Australians on low or fixed incomes can receive up to $226.67 to cover electricity and gas payments (including LPG bottled gas).
+To obtain the rebate, customers must complete the “Application for Household Concessions Form” either online or by post.².
+These are in addition to the below concessions and schemes: